Shrimp Scampi Spaghetti Squash Bowls.

 - Let cool slightly, then, using a fork, remove strands from the squash and place into a large mixing bowl.
 Set the spaghetti squash shells aside – you will stuff them later.

-- In a medium saucepan, add 2 tablesppons butter and remaining 1 tablespoon extra virgin olive oil over medium heat.
+- In a medium skillet, add 2 tablesppons butter and remaining 1 tablespoon extra virgin olive oil over medium heat.
 When butter is melted, add minced garlic and lightly saute, 1-2 minutes.
 Add white wine and bring to a boil, then reduce to a simmer.
 Add baby spinach and remove from heat.
 Pour spinach mixture overtop spaghetti squash strands.

-- In the same saucepan, heat remaining 1 tablespoon butter over medium high heat.
+- In the same skillet, heat remaining 1 tablespoon butter over medium high heat.
 Once pan is hot and butter is melted, add shrimp.
 Cook 1-2 minutes until bottom forms a nice light brown crust.
 Flip and cook until shrimp are no longer translucent, 1-2 minutes more.
 Don’t overcook.
 Remove pan from heat.

 - Take the spaghetti squash shells and, using a tongs, portion spaghetti squash mixture back into squash shells.
 Top with shrimp, shaved parmesan and parsley.